Take the pledge, become a Zac43 Warrior

 The National Institute of Drug Abuse (NIDA) defines addiction as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.

-In the United States, 8–10% of people over the age of 12 are addicted to alcohol or other drugs.
-That’s approximately 22 million people.2 (Cigarette smoking is also an addiction that kills people.)
+The CDC reports that in the United States, 8–10% of people over the age of 12 are addicted to alcohol or other drugs.
+That’s approximately 22 million people.
+(Cigarette smoking is also an addiction that kills people.)

 When a disease is chronic, that means it’s long-lasting.
 It can’t be cured, but it can be managed with treatment.
 Other examples of chronic diseases include asthma, diabetes, and heart disease.